gitlabhq/gitlabhq/doc/raketasks/import.md

 - The groups will be created as needed, including subgroups
 - The owner of the group will be the first admin
 - Existing projects will be skipped
+- Projects in hashed storage may be skipped (see [Importing bare repositories from hashed storage](#importing-bare-repositories-from-hashed-storage))
 - The existing Git repos will be moved from disk (removed from the original path)

 ## How to use